Travel.State.Gov > International Travel > Emergencies > How to Prepare for a Crisis > Non-Natural Disasters

 |Nuclear, Chemical, and Radiological Disasters:||

-See DHS’s pages on Nuclear Explosion and Chemical Emergencies.
+See information on Nuclear and Radiological Incidents.

 |Missile and/or drone strikes:||